 Procedures: All articles appearing in Diplomatic History will be automatically considered without nomination.
 Other nominations may be submitted by the author or by any member of SHAFR.
 The award is presented during the SHAFR annual conference.

-To nominate an article published in 2016 for the 2017 prize, send (a) an electronic copy of the article; (b) a concise C.V. of the article’s author; and (c) a letter of nomination to Dr. Kristin Ahlberg, Department of State, Historian’s Office, [email protected].
+To nominate an article published in 2018 for the 2019 prize, send (a) an electronic copy of the article; (b) a concise C.V. of the article’s author; and (c) a letter of nomination to Dr. Stephen Macekura, Indiana University, [email protected].

 The Stuart L. Bernath Scholarly Article Prize Recent Winners: